-Since manufacturers can capture retail profits through franchise fees and also set retail prices, wholesale prices have no direct effect on profit.
 Manufacturers have more control variables than needed and Rey and Vergé (2004) showed that this generates multiple equilibria (a continuum), with one for each wholesale prices vector that influence the strategic behavior of competitors.
-In fact, as can be seen in (9), manufacturer f profit does not depend on his own wholesale prices since fixed fees allow the manufacturer to capture the total margins on his own products.
-However, the wholesale prices set by other manufacturers do affect his profit through the retail margins on other products that fixed fees allow to be collected.
-Symmetrically, manufacturer f wholesale prices do not affect firm f profit but have a strategic role in influencing other manufacturers' profits as they internalize only retail margins on the products they do not own.
-Thus, for each wholesale price vector w^ , there exists a unique symmetric subgame perfect equilibrium in which retailers earn zero profit and manufacturers set retail prices to $p^(w^)$, where $p^(w^)$ is a decreasing function of w^ equal to the monopoly price when the wholesale prices are equal to the marginal cost of production.
+Thus, for each wholesale price vector w^ , there exists a symmetric subgame perfect equilibrium7 in which retailers earn zero profit and manufacturers set retail prices to $p^(w^)$, where $p^(w^)$ is a decreasing function of w^ equal to the monopoly price when the wholesale prices are equal to the marginal cost of production.